ebarbeito/learning-notes/talks/2019-eddd19-domain-modeling-made-functional.md

 * Modeling constrained values

   * Is really unusual to have an unbounded value.
 Like a string which can be a million characters long
-  * Normally there's some sort of contraints
+  * Normally there's some sort of constraints

 * What we do in FP domain modeling is create wrapper types around this primitives